Working (musical): Act 2

 Anthony Coelho likes his job because in a hundred years people will still see his work (The Mason).
 On the highway, Frank Decker and Dave are driving their truck (Brother Trucker).
 Frank explains that he barely sees his family because of his schedule.
 He makes a call and because of the signal is transferred to the operator, Heather Lamb.
 She, Sharon Atkins, and Enid DuBois explain that sometimes it's hard not to listen in on phone conversations.
 Dolores Dante loves her job and is proud to be a waitress (It's an Art).
 At the park Joe Zutty, a retired man, talks about his life (Joe).
 He spends his days as a volunteer firefighter.
 Tom Patrick, who also works as a firefighter, gets emotional talking about the lives he saved.
-Maggie Holmes talks about wanting a better life for her daughter (Cleanin' Woman).
+Maggie Holmes talks about wanting a better life for her daughter (Cleanin' Women).
 Finally, Ralph Werner recounts his dream life.
 Mike Dillard comes back and relates how much time he has missed with his family because of work (Fathers and Sons).
 The ensemble boasts about their accomplishments as workers (Something to Point To).